student-IH-labs-and-stuff/BEES-DAFT-MAY21/Labs/JupyterNotebookINTRO.md

 ## Submission
-clone your repo github locally
++ create and clone your ironhack labs repo from github locally, if you have not already (hint: this is a good time to set up your labs in an organised way!)
-Upon completion of the noteboook, save your deliverables to your github repo clone (local folder) Then add, commit git (using an appropriate commit message) and push your local copy changes to the remote submit your github url via your student portal to let us know you have completed the lab
++ Upon completion of the noteboook, save your deliverables to your github repo clone (local folder)
++ Then add, commit git (using an appropriate commit message) and push your local copy changes to the remote
++ check your remote repo using githubdesktop, gitkraken, or via the browser to confirm the steps
++ submit your github url via your student portal to let us know you have completed the lab

 ## Resources
 [Jupyter Notebooks Markdown Cheatsheet](https://www.ibm.com/docs/en/watson-studio-local/1.2.3?topic=notebooks-markdown-jupyter-cheatsheet)